vasabril98/deep-learning-challenge/README.md

 # Alphabet Soup Charity Funding Predictor

 ## Overview of the analysis:
-The purpose of this project is to develop a binary classifier using neural network models for the fictional nonprofit foundation Alphabet Soup who wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-With the dataset provided, a binary classifier was created that can predict whether applicants will be successful if funded by Alphabet Soup.
+This project aims to develop a binary classifier using neural network models for the fictional nonprofit foundation Alphabet Soup which wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
+With the dataset provided, a binary classifier was created to predict whether applicants will succeed if funded by Alphabet Soup.

-The dataset received is a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-Within this dataset are a number of columns that capture metadata about each organization, such as:
+The dataset received is a CSV containing over 34,000 organizations that have received funding from Alphabet Soup.
+Within this dataset are several columns that capture metadata about each organization, such as:

 <img width="646" alt="image" src="https://github.com/vasabril98/deep-learning-challenge/assets/120423945/afdfc559-e609-40bf-a67d-830669b5868e">

-## Results: Using bulleted lists and images to support your answers, address the following questions:
+## Results For Optimized Model:

 ### Data Preprocessing

-* After running the model with different combination of features, the features that hold majority of the signal required for the model to achieve the target model performance are:
+* After running the model with different combinations of features, the features that hold the majority of the signal required for the model to achieve the target model performance are:
+    * ```NAME```
     * ```APPLICATION_TYPE```
     * ```AFFILIATION```
     * ```CLASSIFICATION```